maxmahlke/rocks/docs/core.rst

     >> mars_crosser_2016fj = Rock("2016_FJ", skip_id_check=True)

-The user can further provide their own ssoCard to populate the ``Rock`` attributes.
+The user can further provide their own custom ssoCard to populate the ``Rock`` attributes.
 The ``ssocard`` argument accepts a ``dict``ionary structure following the one of the original ssoCards.
 The easiest way to achieve this is to edit a real ssoCard from SsODNet and load it via the ``json`` module.